Foster Loyer: Early life

-Loyer was born to John and Katie Loyer on June 24, 1999 in Cincinnati, Ohio.
+Loyer was born to John and Katie Loyer on June 24, 1999, in Cincinnati, Ohio.
 His father played basketball at the University of Akron and his mom played volleyball at Indiana University, and was an assistant coach for Purdue volleyball.
 His grandfather, Al McFarland, played for Purdue Boilermakers men's basketball in 1964.
-Foster has two younger siblings, Fletcher and a sister named Jersey, a volleyball athlete.
+Foster has two younger siblings, Fletcher and Jersey, a 2024 freshman Division I volleyball player at Butler University.

-The Loyer family moved for John's National Basketball Association career with the Portland Trailblazers, Philadelphia 76ers, New Jersey Nets and Detroit Pistons.
-Loyer was an assistant coach for the Portland (2003-05), Philadelphia (2005-09) and New Jersey (2009-11) before taking on the same role with Detroit in 2011.
+The Loyer family moved for John's National Basketball Association career with the Portland Trail Blazers, Philadelphia 76ers, New Jersey Nets and Detroit Pistons.
+Loyer was an assistant coach for the Portland (2003–05), Philadelphia (2005–09) and New Jersey (2009–11) before taking on the same role with Detroit in 2011.
 He served as Pistons interim head coach for 32 games for the 2013-14 Pistons.
 He later joined the Los Angeles Clippers as a scout in 2016.
 Foster grew up in and around NBA arenas shooting as a toddler at lowered rims after games in Portland and shadow boxing before games with Allen Iverson in Philadelphia.
 He eventually became an NBA ball boy at his father's teams.
 Among the other relationships that gave him professional athlete exposure were those with Zach Randolph, Thaddeus Young and Kyle Korver.
 In seventh grade, the family moved to Clarkston, Michigan.

-High school
+High school career

 Loyer had a very accomplished high school career, which placed his name in the MHSAA record book over 2 dozen times as of 15 March 2023.
 He is listed at the top of the record book in three places: career free throws made (634), consecutive free throws (119) and championship game single-quarter points scored (19).
 He also surpassed Dane Fife, his coaches son, (2,287) for the Clarkston high school career scoring record on the same day that he scored 19 points in the second quarter of the 2018 MHSAA boys basketball Class A championship game to end his high school career with 2,325 points.
 He started every game from the beginning of his freshman season.

 Early years (2014–16)

-According to Mlive.com Loyer was offered a scholarship at Michigan State before he started high school.
+Loyer was offered a scholarship at Michigan State before he started high school.
 Izzo claims he offered Loyer a scholarship during his freshman season.
 Loyer was a Class A first-team all-state selection as a freshman by The Detroit News, which stated his averages were 16 points, 5.5 assists, 3 steals.
 MLive.com claims his freshman averages were 17.3 points, 5.3 rebounds and 4.5 assists per game.
 As a sophomore, he repeated as a Class A first-team all-state selection by The Detroit News.
 His sophomore averages were 22.6 points, 6.7 assists, 4.3 rebounds and 2.7 steals per game.